iot49/photo-web/projectBrief.md

 The application uses the following roles:

-* `public`: All visitors to the website (regardless of loging) are assigned this role.
-It gives access to the user interface and public albums and documents.
+* `public`: All visitors (regardless of login status) are assigned this role.
+Provides access to the user interface and public albums/documents.
-* `protected`: Authenticated users are assigned the `public` and `protected` roles by default.
+* `protected`: Authenticated users are assigned both `public` and `protected` roles by default.
-* `private`: Must be explicitly assigned to users by the administrator.
-It gives access to private albums and documents.
+* `private`: Must be explicitly assigned by administrators.
+Provides access to private albums and documents.
-* `admin`: Gives permission to view and edit users (especially roles) and to reload the photos database.
+* `admin`: Allows viewing/editing users (especially roles) and reloading the photos database.
-* additional roles specify access to documents as expllained below.
+* Additional roles specify document access as explained below.

-Access to photo albums and individual photos works as follows: Albums in folder `Public` of the Apple Photos App are available to all users (based on the `public` role).
-Matching is case insensitive.
-Access to albums in folder `Protected` requires the `protected` role for access, and albums in folder `Private` require the `private` role.
-Individual photos are accessible based on the album's access rights.
-If a photo is included in more than one album, it is accessible based on the least restrictive album's access rights.
+Photo album access works as follows: Albums in the `Public` folder of Apple Photos are available to all users (via the `public` role).
+Albums in `Protected` require the `protected` role, and albums in `Private` require the `private` role.
+Matching is case-insensitive.
+Individual photos inherit their album's access rights.
+Photos in multiple albums use the least restrictive access rights.

 > [!CAUTION]
 > The public/protected/private access rights are deeply ingrained in the way the `photos` service works.
 Modification would require a major refactoring of the service.

-Access to documents is based on the name of folders in the `${FILES}` directory.
-Only users with roles that match the folder name can access the documents in that folder.
-Matching is case insensitive.
-For example, a user with the `private` role can access documents in the `Private` folder, but not in the `Public` or `Protected` folders.
-The `public` role gives access to documents in the `Public` folder.
+Document access is based on folder names in the `${FILES}` directory.
+Users can only access documents in folders matching their roles (case-insensitive).
+For example, users with the `private` role can access the `Private` folder but not `Public` or `Protected` folders.

 > [!TIP]
-> Create a folder `family` in the `${FILES}` directory and add to it information you want to share with family members only.
-Then add the role `family` to users that should have access.
-To edit users and roles, login to an account with the `admin` role (e.g. the `SUPER_USER_EMAIL` specified in the `.env` file).
-Click on the three dots to the left of your avatar and choose `Users ...` from the menu.
+> Create a `family` folder in `${FILES}` for family-only content.
+Add the `family` role to appropriate users.
+To edit users and roles, log in with an `admin` account (e.g., `SUPER_USER_EMAIL` from `.env`), click the three dots left of your avatar, and select `Users...`.

 #### Nginx

-The `nginx` service serves static files from the `ui` directory and proxies requests to the `auth`, `files` and `photos` services.
-It is also used to cache images served by the `photos` service.
-The configuration is in `nginx/nginx-proxy.conf`.
+The `nginx` service serves static files from the `ui` directory and proxies requests to the `auth`, `files`, and `photos` services.
+It caches images from the `photos` service.
+Configuration is in `nginx/nginx-proxy.conf`.

-Processing photos (conversion from `heic` to `jpeg` and scaling) is quite compute intensive.
-To partially mitigate this issue (short of getting a more powerful server), nginx caches images:
+Photo processing (HEIC to JPEG conversion and scaling) is compute-intensive.
+Nginx caches images to improve performance:

 ```nginx
 # Cache settings for photos - optimized for slow server performance